acgetchell/mundus-atrox/src/journals/twenty-fifth.md

 5. I turn around, declare a Vow of Enmity at the creature attacking me, and swing at him.
 I do 31 HP to that guy and he dies.
 I quickly move and attack a creature at the edge of the tentacles, doing 19 HP damage.
 6. *Tysnera* casts Fireball, doing 28 HP damage to a bunch of creatures.
 7. A Drow attacks *CoralKing*, doing 31 HP damage.
 Some archers attack *CoralKing* and miss.
 They hit *Geral* for 5 HP.
-8. *Avren* moves out of the tentacles and casts dispel magic again, getting rid of the tentacles!
+8. *Avren* moves out of the tentacles and casts Dispel Magic again, getting rid of the tentacles!
 9. The head priestess casts something that *Tasbros* attempts to counter, and succeeds!
 10. *Steve* attacks a Drider and misses.
 11. *Viker* casts Daylight, covering the entire battlefield.
 She also attacks a Drider and does 9 HP damage.